 Your performance doesn’t have to suffer a “death by a thousand cuts” — but you’ll need the right tool to make the change.

-What makes a global file system?
+What makes a real-time global file system?

 First, let’s go back to basics.
 Your entire network’s file system can be deconstructed around three key pieces.
 Depending on how these are set up, you set the groundwork to define the speed of your file experience.